Annuals are the plant world's equivalent of a summer romance.

 "Live fast and die young" applies here, as these plants move through their life cycle - growing, flowering, setting seed, and dying off - in just one season.

-Some plants grown as annual flowers in colder climates are perennials in warmer regions.
+Some plants grown as single-season flowers in colder climates are perennials in warmer regions.
 Popular bedding and container geraniums (Pelargonium species), for example.

 Modern annual flowers are bred for color through the season, and that makes them great supporting players for perennials.